 The Applied Psychiatric Epidemiology Across the Life course Lab (APEAL Lab), directed by Dr. Ian Colman, is seeking applicants for a two-year post-doctoral fellowship, commencing in January, 2022.
 The fellow will conduct research on factors associated with suicide attempt in the 1993 Pelotas Birth Cohort.
 The 1993 Pelotas Birth Cohort comprises more than 4,000 individuals who have been followed since their birth in 1993 in Pelotas, Brazil (more details can be found at https://www.epidemio-ufpel.org.br/site/content/coorte_1993-en/index.php).
 This project is funded by the American Foundation for Suicide Prevention.

 Requirements include experience in the area of child and youth mental health, with an emphasis on psychiatric epidemiology.
-Candidates with a PhD (defence scheduled before Dec 31, 2021) related to public health, epidemiology, quantitative psychology or similar are invited to apply.
+Candidates with a PhD (or defence scheduled in the coming months) related to public health, epidemiology, quantitative psychology or similar are invited to apply.

 The postdoctoral fellow will work under the supervision of Dr. Ian Colman at the APEAL Lab, in an enriching, supportive, and inclusive environment.
+Applicants wishing to work from a remote location will be considered.
 The postdoctoral fellow will be expected to publish multiple first-author papers, and to become involved in grant preparation, data analysis, and knowledge translation activities.
 The fellow may have the opportunity to visit Pelotas for a research stay.

-Please submit your application by November 15, 2021; however, applications will be accepted until the position is filled.
-Interested candidates should send their CV, research statement with summary of doctoral research and interests for future research, selected publications, and two reference letters to firstname.lastname@example.org.
+Interested candidates should express interest by contacting Dr. Colman at email@example.com as soon as possible, and follow with their CV, research statement with summary of doctoral research and interests for future research, selected publications, and two reference letters.